PtxDK/Master/Contract.md

 ## Our Proposal
 We hypothesize that the task of segmentation of the left ventricle (and ideally other heart chambers) may be approached by the recently proposed multi-planar Unet (MPU) segmentation method that provides a statistically and computationally efficient model for anatomical 3D structures and their appearance.
-Further, we hypothesize that the performance of the MPU may be improved by combining it with the Probabilistic U-net or other similar.
+Further, we hypothesize that the performance of the MPU may be improved by combining it with the Probabilistic U-net or other similar methods.